Human Systems Strategist

 Human-centered AI

-AI as infrastructure for judgment, coordination, and cognitive relief — not spectacle.
+AI used for judgment, coordination, and cognitive relief — not spectacle or unaccountable automation.

 Operational dignity